mle86/sh-tests/README.md

 * **$ASSERTSH**, the full path of the *assert.sh* script file, which has already been sourced by *init.sh*.

-* **$CLEANUP_FILES**, additional files which the test script wants to be deleted after the test finished.
-	Is empty by default.
-	Separate with spaces.
-Be careful, they'll be deleted with "*rm -fd*".

 # Helper functions